yusuf-yldrm/rn-store-showcase/README.md

 ## Introduction

-This is a React Native Expo project designed to showcase my skills and capabilities.
+This is a React Native  project designed to showcase my skills and capabilities.
 It is a task tracking application that demonstrates various features and best practices for mobile app development.

 ## Project Overview